-Ambient Event Paradigm
+Immersionist Event Paradigm

 ______________

-The object is not to isolate components of the dance for worship, analysis, or sales.
+The essential structure of Brooklyn's Immersionist events involved absorbing revellers into the belly of a living system.
+Cultural, biological, and electronic media engulfed both audience and performers.
+The object was not to isolate components of the dance for worship, analysis, or sales.
 Needless to say, commercial values and academic categories wither the spirit.
-The object is to integrate the senses and the disciplines, churning everything into a frenzied ecstasy.
-Buttressed by the good will of a community of friends, and fueled by whispers of complete abandon, such an event, at its best, re-wilds an urban milieu.
+The object was to integrate the senses and the disciplines, churning everything into a large, ecstatic being.
+Buttressed by the good will of a community of friends, and fueled by whispers of complete abandon, such events can re-wild and re-energize an urban milieu.
+Indeed, Brooklyn has been transformed.

 If the universe is truly vast, amazing and beautiful, then we must arrive at this truth freely, generation after generation, ritual after ritual.
 May we never finish the job of tweaking our systems of belief.